 We may be subject to significant limitations on our ability to operate learning centers, or otherwise be materially and adversely affected by changes in PRC laws and regulations governing private education providers.
-PRC rules and regulations issued by government authorities may restrict or prohibit after-school tutoring services; and similar or more stringent rules or regulations that limit our ability to offer our services may be introduced in the future.
+PRC rules and regulations issued by government authorities may restrict afterschool tutoring services; and similar or more stringent rules or regulations that limit our ability to offer our services may be introduced in the future.